fixingthenet/fxnet-fs-nodejs/README.md

 # Fxnet FS (nodejs)
+## About
 A multi api and multi backend meta filesystem.
-Currently supported frontend apis:
+Mutli api means this server provides differend apis so existing applications/clients can connect to it without modifications.

+Multibackend means it can store data in different formats on different backends (like s3, dropbox, ....)

+So the goal is to see a consistant filesystem over a lot of storages.

+Another problem to solve was scaling.
+Most web filesystem implmentations don't scale for enterprise usage, this should (not google like but enough for some terrabites and esp. for huge files)

+### frontend apis
+Implemented
  * webdav

-Currently supported backends:
- * local fs
+Planed
- * local hashed fs
+ * TOS

-## About

-## Architecture
+## Currently supported backends
+### MirroredLocal
+Stores files on the local filesystem.
+Runs filesystem native commands.
+This is currently a one way street (already exisintg files are ignored).
+### HashedLocal
+Doesn't care about directories but just cars about data.
+So files are stored in files like "01f/78b/e6f/7cad02658508fe4616098a9-550".

+Pros
+ * moves are only done in the meta filesystem

 ## Setup

-You need
+You need to
- * fxnet-auth
+ * install fxnet-auth
- * postgresql
+ * setup postgresql
+ * I recommend a docker setup but that optional
+ * configure fxnet-fs (see below)
+ * run the migrations: ```sequelize db:migrate```
+ * run the seeds:  ```sequelize db:seed:all```

 ## Configuration